tskit-dev/tutorials/tskitr.md

 # Tskit and R

-To interface with `tskit` in R, we can use the [reticulate](https://rstudio.github.io/reticulate/) R package, which lets you call Python functions within an R session.
+To interface with `tskit` in R, we can use the [reticulate](https://rstudio.github.io/reticulate) R package, which lets you call `tskit`'s Python API within an R session.
 In this tutorial, we'll go through a couple of examples to show you how to get started.
-If you haven't done so already, you'll need to install `reticulate` in your R session via `install.packages("reticulate")`.
+You'll need to install `reticulate` in your R session via `install.packages("reticulate")` and at a minimum state the required Python packages via `reticulate::py_require(c("tskit", "msprime"))`.
+This setting will use `reticulate`'s isolated Python virtual environment, but you can also use an alternative Python environment as described at https://rstudio.github.io/reticulate.

 We'll begin by simulating a small tree sequence using `msprime`.

 ```{code-cell}
 msprime <- reticulate::import("msprime")
 ts <- msprime$sim_ancestry(80, sequence_length=1e4, recombination_rate=1e-4, random_seed=42)
 ts  # See "Jupyter notebook tips", below for how to render this nicely
 ```